jsailo/notes/docs/tutorial-docusaurus/06-modifying-configuration-file.md

 # Modifying the configuration file

+Configure your Docusaurus installation to modify items, such as the title, tagline, favicon, organization name, theme CSS, social preview card, sidebar items, copyright, theme, and footer.

-Modify the `docusaurus.config.js` configuration file to configure your Docusaurus installation.
+1. Open the the `docusaurus.config.js` configuration file located in the root folder of your installation.

+2. Make changes according to your preferences.